ARION

 “The weather?”

 “Our crater is located in the middle of a rainforest,” the lioness reminded him.
-“Conditions have been good today, but Arion predicts showers tomorrow afternoon at the earliest.
+“Conditions have been good today, but Arion predicts potential showers tomorrow afternoon at the earliest.
 We’ve been trying to step up construction efforts to get as much done as we can before it does.”

 “Understandable.”